FATelarico/ctv-network/NetworkAnalysis.md

 ## Network Construction

-Altough the two core packages for network analysis in `R` can create a wide range of networks from different types of inputs, there are also specialised packages for constructing more specialised formats or for converting or coercing between different formats.
+Altough the core packages for network analysis in `R` can create a wide range of networks from different types of inputs, there are also specialised packages for constructing more specialised formats or for converting or coercing between different formats.

 - `r pkg("intergraph")` is not a network analysis package _per se_.
 Rather it allows to easily convert objects produced by `statnet` packages into `igraph`s (or a data frame) and vice versa.
 Thus, it is a must-have utility for leveraging multiple packages' functionalities and ensuring compatibility between several users' workflows.